kinnala/scikit-fem/docs/listofexamples.rst

    The streamlines of Example 18.

-See the `source code of Example 18 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex18.py>`_ for more information.
+See the source code of :exlink:`18` for more information.

 Example 20: Creeping flow via stream-function
 ---------------------------------------------